How to See Moraine Lake at Sunrise in 2026

 Woman and daughter visiting Moraine Lake for sunrise.

-Once packed up, we carried our boards back to the parking lot and the Moraine Lake Bus Company shuttles were there shortly after to leave back for Lake Louise Village (exactly on time again!).
+When our Moraine Lake sunrise experience was over, we headed back to the the parking lot and the Moraine Lake Bus Company shuttles were there shortly after to leave back for Lake Louise Village (exactly on time again!).

-The overall experience was incredible and didn’t feel like it was inconvenient (over taking our own car).
-We had worked out exactly how much time we wanted at the lake, so we didn’t spend any time sitting around waiting.
+The overall sunrise experience at Moraine Lake was incredible and didn’t feel like it was inconvenient (over taking our own car).
 In fact, this was much more convenient and enjoyable because we never had to stress about whether we’d get Moraine Lake parking!

 Where to Watch Sunrise at Moraine Lake

 Thankfully, you don’t have to go far from the parking lot at Moraine Lake to get incredible views!
-There are really three best places to see the Moraine Lake sunrise:
+There are two excellent places to see the Moraine Lake sunrise:

 1. The Rockpile